-When I try to create an AWS resource, I receive the Amazon CloudWatch Logs error "Unable to enable logging.
-Policy document length breaking CloudWatch Logs Constraints".
+When I try to create an AWS resource or turn on Amazon CloudWatch Logs for an AWS service, I receive the error "Unable to enable logging.
+Policy document length breaking CloudWatch Logs Constraints."

 Short description

-CloudWatch resource policies have a maximum allowed character length of 5120.
-When your policy has more than 5120 characters, you get the preceding error.
+Amazon CloudWatch resource policies have a maximum size of 51,200 bytes.
+When your policy reaches this quota, you receive an error.
 You can review the error details in the AWS CloudTrail Event history.

 Resolution